Wednesday, October 22, 2008

 It began as a clearly random encounter in a local pet store one Sunday after church.
 Lee, my teenage son, and I were turning into the parking lot of a popular restaurant.
 I noticed white tents occupying a portion of the parking lot and banners proclaiming a pet sale sponsored by the Humane Society.
 I immediately said to Lee, “We need to get another dog.”

-Today was different though, because I wasn’t just thinking that it might be nice to have another pet, but I knew we were meant to find our new dog in this very parking lot.
-After lunch, I had the same thought that there was a dog under those white tents who belonged at my house.
+Today was different though because I wasn’t just thinking that it might be nice to have another pet, but I just knew we were meant to find our new dog in this very parking lot.
+After lunch, I still thought that there was a dog under those white tents who belonged at my house.
 Lee and I drove a full circle around the tented dog sale, slowly enough for me to see that there were several metal kennels and lots of people being walked around by a variety of dogs.
 I parked the car, telling myself that it would just take a minute to scurry through the kennel maze and prove to Lee that we were supposed to find a dog here.

 As I began to doubt my conviction, a volunteer pointed out that some new dogs had just arrived fresh from the shelter.
 Perhaps one of these dogs would be more to my liking.
-Although they were all quite likable, I knew that I had not met the right dog.
-Then one of the volunteers suggested that I go inside the pet store, and I realized why the tents had been erected in this particular parking lot.
+Although they were all quite likable, I knew that I still had not met the right dog.
+Then one of the volunteers suggested that I go inside the pet store, and then I realized why the tents had been erected in this particular parking lot.

-Then she said, “We have puppies inside that belong to the shelter, but it’s too hot out here for them.”
+She said, “We have puppies inside that belong to the shelter, but it’s too hot out here for them.”
 A puppy was just what I had in mind, so Lee and I headed inside to the makeshift area that had been set up for the Society dogs.
-It was conveniently although not subtly placed in front of the pet store display of dogs and cats for full-price sale.
+It was conveniently, although not subtly, placed in front of the pet store display of dogs and cats for full-price sale.
 There were only two puppies left, brothers from the same litter.
 I knew why they were left behind while the other pups were already snuggled up in the homes of new families.
-These poor mutts had absolutely no personality, and they had balled themselves into one furry clump as if to say, “we are inseparable.”
+These poor mutts had absolutely no personality, and they had balled themselves into one furry clump as if to say, “We are inseparable.”
 The shelter volunteer assigned to watch over them sat in a chair close by to keep the hands of dozens of curious children at bay.
 These two little pups were exhausted and scared to death of the groping, reaching hands of all the kids who begged to hold them.

 They were not my puppies either.
 I knew they needed to stay together and the idea of two puppies was even more than I could justify to Lee, who was still looking bewildered.
-Then suddenly I saw him, a beagle puppy, in the arms of another middle-aged woman.
+Then suddenly I saw him, a beagle puppy in the arms of another middle-aged woman.
 She had just selected a cat collar to go with a long dog-walking leash.
 Not only was she holding my dog, she didn’t even know the difference between a dog vs cat collar.
 I heard myself saying out loud to anyone who would listen, “There he is, just the dog I had in mind.”
 The startled volunteer countered, “But that dog isn’t for sale.
 That’s her dog, not one of ours.
-You can’t have her dog.”
+You can’t have her dog!”

-The woman holding the dog didn’t see me because her attention was being directed to the store manager.
+The woman holding the dog didn’t see me because her attention was directed to the store manager.
 She had a friend with her who was obviously in charge of whatever it was they were doing there.
 After a brief introduction, the store manager gently explained to the woman that the store could not sell any pets except those sent from the company.
-The woman assured her that she didn’t want to sell the puppy, but wanted to leave it at the pet store to be given to anyone who would have it.
+The woman assured the manager that she didn’t want to sell the puppy, but wanted to leave it at the pet store to be given to anyone who would have it.
 The manager tried again to explain how that just wouldn’t work with the store’s policy.
 The woman with the puppy was disappointed, and her friend argued the point on her behalf.
-And, all the while, her little puppy was looking at me.
+And, all the while, her little beagle puppy was looking at me.

 Suddenly the shelter volunteer pointed to me and announced, “She wants that dog!”
 All eyes turned to me as I nodded and smiled at the puppy.
 At that moment, the friend in charge walked boldly up to me.
 “Tell me about your home,” she demanded.
 I muttered something about a 3-bedroom/2-bath house in town as she surveyed me from head to toe.
 “Where do you work, what do you do, how old are your kids, and do they like dogs?” all spewed from her lips.
 The barrage of questions could not interfere with the intense gaze shared between the pup and me.